 Curtis Craig is a research associate in the HumanFIRST Laboratory at the University of Minnesota's Department of Mechanical Engineering.
-His research record includes cognitive analysis of decision-making in health care, skill acquisition and visuomotor distortions in surgery, cognitive differences in experts and novices in problem solving approaches, and the impact of executive function in vigilance.
-His interests center on cognitive control, expertise, and human error, along with their neuropsychological underpinnings and application to safety-critical domains such as transportation and health care.
+Dr. Craig’s research record includes pedestrian safety, mental workload in driving performance, the environment's effects on cognition, and decision-making in health care.
+His primary interests center on cognitive processes and human error, and their application to safety-critical domains such as driving and health care.

-In 2016, Curtis earned a Ph.D. in Experimental Psychology with a focus in Human Factors from Texas Tech University.
-Prior to this, he earned a M.S. in Applied Cognition & Neuroscience and a B.S. in Cognitive Science from the University of Texas at Dallas.
+Curtis earned a Ph.D. in Experimental Psychology with a focus in Human Factors from Texas Tech University.

 Craig, C. M., Achtemeier, J., Patzer, B., & Morris, N. L. (2017).
 Effects of In-Vehicle Messaging on Mental Workload During Driving Through Work Zones.
 9th International Driving Symposium on Human Factors in Driver Assessment, Training, and Vehicle Design, 179-185.

 Craig, C. M., & Klein, M. I. (2019).
 The abbreviated vigilance task and its attentional contributors.
 Human Factors, 61(3), 426–439. https://doi.org/10.1177/0018720818822350